 What am I cooking next?

-If it would thrill you to see the colourful cover of Veganissimo! perched among your cook book collection, or if you think the book would be the perfect gift for a special vegan in your life, you can purchase a copy here or here.
+If you are keen to get your hands on a copy of Greenilicious, or if you think the book would make an ideal gift for a special person in your life, you can purchase a copy here or here.

 About Leigh Drew

 Leigh is based in Sydney, Australia, and has been vegan for over a decade.
-Veganissimo! is her third cook book.
+Greenilicious is her fourth cookbook.

 Disclosure: A free copy of the book was provided to me by Arbon Publishers.
-All opinions expressed are my own (except those attributed to the tiny vegans, Mat, and my sister – of course!).
+All opinions expressed are my own (except those attributed to the tiny vegans and other family members– of course!).